Category: Info

 QLD Rental Property Smoke Alarm Laws

-In addition to the above, rental property managers and landlords are required to test and clean smoke alarms and replace any flat or nearly flat batteries within 30 days before the start of a tenancy.
+In addition to the above, rental property managers and landlords are required to test and clean photoelectric smoke detectors and replace any flat batteries within 30 days before the start of a tenancy.
 This also includes a renewal tenancy.
+Regular maintenance ensures the fire alarms function correctly, providing tenants with reliable fire protection.
+Landlords must also ensure that all alarms comply with Queensland’s strict fire safety laws, including interconnection requirements.
+Failure to meet these obligations can result in legal penalties and increased risk to tenant safety, making proactive compliance an important responsibility for property managers and owners.

 Postscript Update – April 2024

-The landlord was charged and fined under the QLD Fire Services Act 1990 after she admitted failing to install compliant photoelectric interconnected smoke alarms in the rental property.
+The landlord was charged and fined under the QLD Fire Services Act 1990 after she admitted failing to install compliant interconnected photoelectric smoke detectors in the rental property.

 The interstate landlord claimed to be unaware of the changes to QLD’s smoke alarm legislation.